 Day 2: Huacawasi – Condor Pass – Quenayoc

 The next 35 minutes were horrible.
 We began the true ascent.
 Craig ran up (as usual), I felt like I was walking in space.
 I couldn’t take more than two steps without the feeling that my breath was being stolen from me.
-It didn’t help that it was so misty; Steph said she thought she was going to meet her maker!
+It didn’t help that it was so misty, another teammate, Steph, said she thought she was going to meet her maker!
 Sibi encouraged us all the way.

 Once we’d regrouped we began the descent, all the hard work was worth it because our next lunch stop looked like this…

-Day 3: Quenayoc – Pumahuacuanca – Ollataytambo – Aguas Calientes
+Day 3: Quenayoc – Pumahuacuanca – Ollantaytambo – Aguas Calientes

 Day 4: Machu Picchu

 Machu Picchu day!
-Ready to see the seventh modern wonder of the world?
+Ready to see the 7th modern wonder of the world?

 The 5am wake up was draining but worth it.
 We were up and out for 06:45 but back at the hostel by 7am as Craig forgot our passports.
 No passports, no entry to Machu Picchu!
 After the blip, we met the rest of the group and Sibi took us to the perfect photo opportunity spot.